jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - exam question must not be treated as sectets any more
 - ? a social network for question sharing??
 - refer to open source as model

+TODO:
+this needs work
 -->

 Part of the complexity and time intensiveness of exam creation lays in creating appropriate questions.
 Although many courses are not unique to one university, sharing of test question is not common.
 This might be due to the fact that paper based exams do not provide a foundation for collaboration.
 In paperbased exams there are no standards.
 Just as there is no elegant way of sharing exams, there is no way of easily using someones exam questions.

 E-exams have to make use of an software artefact in oder to leverage their theoretical benifits.
 Such a artefact allows for an enforcment of a shareable general format.
 If users create exams in a specific software, implementing a standard is fairly straight foreward.
 Such a standard already exits under the name of <QTI 2.2>.
 Having a standard allowes for educators to collaborate to create exams.

 Further exams must not be limited to only a few questions.
 Exams can come from question pools --- a small subset of questions is selected from a way larger superset.
 With a large enough question pool exams can be generated automatically.
 The developmetn and maintenance of a large question pool is very time intensive for a single person, that is why collaboration is so important.
 Just like open source project are able to

 As the Zurich University has proposed a general Format for e-exams <cite>, these exam questions are now easily shared among colleges and other universities.
 These questions can then be collected in so named question pools.
 At a point where a question pool is large enough, exams can be randomly generated using the exams [!already present in the pool!].
 Instead of conceptualizing new exam questions, only the question pool must be taken care of.